Spokane, Portland and Seattle Railway: Passenger trains

-The only surviving SP&S Business car, the #99 or "The Ruth M." is in operating condition, and resides at the Chehalis–Centralia Railroad.
-The car is used as "premier seating", and during dinner trains can host a private party of up to eight in its lounge and dining room.
-The car is in need of several cosmetic and mechanical repairs including a rebuild of its HVAC system to run on electricity/generator, there are several rust holes that need to be filled, and the car needs to be sandblasted and repainted.
-The SP&S Historical Society is assisting with the repaint efforts.
+The only surviving SP&S Business car, the (second) No. 99 or "The Ruth M." (as nicknamed by a later private owner) is in operating condition and being further restored.
+It was built in 1915 by Barney and Smith and reconfigured by the railroad in 1927, 1948, and lastly in 1959.
+It resides at the Chehalis–Centralia Railroad since 2017.
+The car will be used as "premier seating", and during dinner trains can host a private party of up to eight in its lounge and dining room.
+As of 2023, the car has been repainted, and is in need of further cosmetic and mechanical repairs.
+The SP&S Historical Society is assisting with the efforts.